 We will collect your personal information when:

-- we process any new policy documentation, renewal documentation or mid-term adjustments process claims
+- We process any new policy documentation, renewal documentation or mid-term adjustments or process claims; and

 Who your data is shared with